vvasavada/ndn-ledger/README.md

 ##### Installing ndn-ledger

-Checkout the code from this repository and install required node modules
+Install required node modules

 I had to explicitly add: 'level' and 'multilevel'   Other requirements are built in node modules now

 npm install level
 npm install multilevel

+Checkout the code from this repository and install

 ```sh
 $ git clone https://github.com/vvasavada/ndn-ledger.git
 $ cd ndn-ledger
 $ npm install
 ```

+### Doing it all over again for a second node

+I had some problems with cloning the VM.
+So I did a clean install of a second VM.
+I had to manually change the name of the computer to something diferent...when I accepted the default, it crashed my computer..not sure why

 ### Getting Started